Bookends to the Desert Experience

 First, they celebrated Passover for the first time just before they left Egypt to head to the desert.
 Then they celebrate it again, 40 years later after they leave the desert.
 The first Passover was marked by God’s provision for them to leave Egypt, while the subsequent ones were intended as a reminder of the first.

 Second, two miracles occurred, allowing them to enter and later leave the desert.
-After leaving Egypt, and being pursued by its army, God parted the sea so they could escape attack and enter into the desert.
-Forty years later, when it was time to leave the desert, God parted the Jordan River — at flood stage — allowing them to leave.
+After leaving Egypt, and being pursued by its army, God parted the sea so they could escape the attack and enter into the desert.
+Forty years later, when it was time to leave the desert, God parted the Jordan River—at flood stage—allowing them to leave.

 So their desert experience began with Passover and the parting of the sea; it ended with the parting of another body of water and another Passover celebration.